ArviFoxy/jxap/README.md

 * **Vectorized Programming Model**: JAX achieves its performance by operating on entire arrays at once.
 This requires writing code in a "vectorized" or "array-oriented" style, which can be a shift for those accustomed to writing explicit loops.

+### Motivation

+This project grew out of my DIY audio system, which is curretly a 3.1 wireless setup (using roc-streaming) with a central linux DSP.

+The in-room correction is currently done with a parametric eq (aka array of peaking filters).
+The filter are learned using with gradient descent (jax+optax) based on mic measurements.
+This apprpach is very flexible and easy to experiment with, but quite inefficient in that it's using 100 band eq per speaker (to make optimization easier).

+With 2 sources (TV or music), each with its own eq profile and 4 speakers (so far) we get 800 peaking filters.
+The current implementation uses pipewire's filter-graph and quite a lot of pipewire nodes (15+) for all the plumbing.
+This ends up choking on latency, but even worse it becomes very unstable in incomprehensible way once you add all the pipewire nodes (possibly bugs in PW..).

+The goal is to reduce all of these PW nodes (filters and plumbing) into a single, self-contained plugin, vectorize the filters, and reduce the complexity of the PW graph.
+Implementing channel routing in modular and testable Python should be much simpler than a zoo of PW configs.

+Moreover with full support for jax it is possible to reuse the same jax code both for optimization and real-time processing.
+With support for flax nnx neural networks should technically just work.
+It would be even possible to attempt online learning - by feeding a microphone stream to the plugin and using gradient descent during live processing.

+### Current state

+- [x] Plugin Python API (stateful DSL using flax nnx ✅)
+- [x] Plugin export (to StableHLO)
+- [x] Basic MLIR passes (type refinement, constant folding)
+- [x] PJRT JIT runner
+- [ ] Pipewire runner (currently buggy, why is PW like this 😩.. writing llvm compiler passes was easier)
+- [ ] End-to-end tests (sample corruption, safe LUFS levels, etc)
+- [ ] Benchmarks (at pluging runner level)
+- [ ] Compilation cache / prewarming
+- [ ] Library of basic filter components
+- [ ] Orbax support for plugin weights
+- [ ] (Maybe) Runtime optimizations (zero-copy, synchronous MLIR runtime)

 ## **Architecture**

 The architecture separates the plugin logic (Python) from the real-time audio engine (C++).